Updated November 9, 2018.

 Here a few questions to help you deconstruct your turkey-buying possibilities:

 - Are you looking for a fresh or frozen turkey?

 - How many people will you be feeding (and how many leftover-turkey sandwiches do you want to make)?

 - What's important to you and your family: Organics?
 Avoiding GMOs?
 Humane practices?
 Helping preserve heritage breeds?

 - Do you, your family, or your guests have a strong preference for white over dark meat, or vice versa?
 How adventurous a cook (and eaters) are you working with?

 Prices for turkeys really vary, depending on where you're shopping, and more importantly, how the turkey was raised.
 Supermarkets often price their mass-produced frozen turkeys very cheaply, even giving them away if you spend a certain amount on other items.
 By contrast, a locally and humanely raised bird that's been freely wandering the green pastures of Marin or Sonoma for five or six months and eating organic, certified non-GMO feed can cost between $75 and $150, possibly more, depending on size.
 However, there are a variety of options between free and top-of-the-line, so it's worth calling around to quality butcher shops in your area to see what they're offering.

 Fresh vs Frozen

 Refrigerator real estate is one prime reason for buying a fresh, rather than frozen, bird.
-The safest, most reliably way to thaw out a frozen bird is in the refrigerator.
-Count on a thaw rate of four pounds a day, which getting a frozen bird oven-ready can can take anywhere from two to four or even five days.
+The safest, most reliable way to thaw out a frozen bird is in the refrigerator.
+Count on a thaw rate of four pounds a day, which getting a frozen bird oven-ready can take anywhere from two to four or even five days.
 In other words, you'll need several days' worth of turkey-sized thawing space available in your fridge if you buy a frozen bird.
 A fresh bird is just that, probably dispatched less than a week before being purchased.